YouNow/younow.github.io/policy/en/terms.md

 In order to be eligible to “cash out” you must meet the following requirements: (a) You must provide  appropriate tax and ID forms, as may be requested from time to time.
 In particular, You must provide YouNow with a completed IRS Form W-9 or W-8, as applicable, (b) have a minimum balance of $75 worth of Diamonds based on the currently published exchange rate, (c) have payout preferences established via our third party vendor.

-Payments will be released within no less than seven (7) business days from the “cash out” request.
+Verified payments will be released within seven (7) business days from the “cash out” request.
+YouNow reserves the right to withhold payments at our discretion, while we verify the authenticity of the transaction(s).
 You shall be solely responsible for any and all taxes, including local, state, federal and other country specific taxes, Social Security contributions or payments, disability insurance, unemployment taxes, and other payroll type taxes applicable to any compensation paid to You.

 Should YouNow terminate a user’s account, their Diamond balance is subject to review for “cash out” eligibility.
 This decision will be made at the sole discretion of YouNow.